-In August 2022, Thiel College will open a Master of Arts in Clinical Mental Health Counseling (MACMHC) program.
-To serve students, there will be two pathways into the program: the accelerated pathway that blends the B.A. and the M.A., and a graduate-only pathway.
+Thiel College's Master of Arts in Clinical Mental Health Counseling (MACMHC) program opened in August 2022.
+To serve students, there are two pathways into the program: the accelerated pathway that blends the B.A. and the M.A., and a graduate-only pathway.